Rach1507/namaste-react/episode1/part1&2.md

 An app fully built with React will usually only have one createRoot call for its root component.
 A page that uses “sprinkles” of React for parts of the page may have as many separate roots as needed.

 ![alt text](image-4.png)

+- clear all html inside root
+- reactNode:  JSX like <App /> /  a React element constructed with createElement(), a string, a number, null, or undefined.